At 34 weeks pregnant, you might be feeling a little anxious now.

 Check out our informative article Choosing a Baby Carrier Or Sling – 7 Styles to Choose From to help you decide if a carrier or sling is a good choice for you.

 If you’re still unsure about breastfeeding, now is a great time to attend a local breastfeeding class.

-A breastfeeding class helps you and your partner to understand the importance of breastmilk for your baby.
+A breastfeeding class will help you and your partner to understand the importance of breastmilk for your baby.

-It’s also great for your partner to understand how to support you in breastfeeding your baby.
+It’s also great for your partner to learn how best to support you in breastfeeding your baby.

 If breastfeeding is a challenge, as it can be for some women, you will be informed about what to do and when to seek support from a lactation consultant.

-You’re probably starting to feel over being pregnant now.
+You’re probably starting to feel you’ve had enough of being pregnant.